sebastianromerocruz/CS3113-material/README.md

 When I say "participation" I do not mean that I will literally be keeping track of how much you speak in class.
 It's basically an indication of how much I get to know you throughout the semester.
 I know speaking in an online class is not necessarily easy, so here are some other ways to get this participation grade:

 - Have your webcam on as much as you can.
-- Come to my and Thu's office hours.
+- Come to my and Wesley's office hours.
 - Volunteer your projects to be presented to the class.

 As for your final letter grade, the following scale will be used: